A warm One-Pot Minestrone Soup is a fast version that is filled with nutritional goodness, it’s a must try!

 - Add 6 cups vegetable broth, then bring to a boil.

-- Add 1 cup of pasta in, then cook until the pasta is fully cooked, about 10 minutes.
+- Add 1 cup of pasta in and cook until the pasta is fully cooked (about 10 minutes).

 - Add in organic kidney beans.
 Bring to a boil, salt to taste if needed, and turn off heat.

-- Garnish with parmesan cheese (optional) and fresh chopped basil.
+- Garnish with shredded parmesan cheese and fresh basil (optional).